Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: RESULT

-To check whether the optical properties of the type IV waveguide are modified as compared to that of the bulk area, we first measure the optical inhomogeneous broadening of the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions in different sections of the crystal firstly.
-We choose three representative positions of the crystal, including the type IV waveguide region, the bulk section at the same depth (13 $\upmu$m) beneath the upper surface of the crystal as the waveguide region (marked as bulk 1) and the bulk section at the center region, which is 1.6 mm beneath the top surface of the crystal (marked as bulk 2).
+To check whether the optical properties of the type-IV waveguide are modified as compared to those of the bulk area, we first measure the optical inhomogeneous broadening of the optical transition ($\rm{^7}F{_0}\rightarrow{^5}D{_0}$) of $\rm Eu^{3+}$ ions in different sections of the crystal.
+We choose three representative positions of the crystal, including the type-IV waveguide region, the bulk section at the same depth (13 $\upmu$m) beneath the upper surface of the crystal as the waveguide region (marked as bulk 1), and the bulk section at the center region, which is 1.6 mm beneath the top surface of the crystal (marked as bulk 2).
 We scan the frequency of incident light to obtain the absorption spectrum of the sample.
-The measured peak absorption frequency of bulk 1 is 516.84762 THz and its full width at half maximum (FWHM) length is 2.0 GHz; the peak absorption frequency of bulk 2 is 516.84762 THz and its FWHM length is 2.0 GHz; the peak absorption frequency of the waveguide region is 516.84722 THz and its FWHM length is 2.5 GHz.
-The results show that the surface of the crystal has the same optical inhomogeneous broadening as the center of the crystal.
-The maximum absorption frequency of the waveguide has a red-shift of 400 MHz compared to that of the two bulk sections and the linewidth is slightly broadened by 500 MHz.
+The measured peak absorption frequency of bulk 1 is $516\thinspace847.6\pm0.1$ GHz and its FWHM is $2.0\pm0.2$ GHz; the peak absorption frequency of bulk 2 is $516\thinspace847.6\pm0.1$ GHz and its FWHM is $2.0\pm0.2$ GHz.
+These results indicate that the near-surface section of the crystal has the same optical inhomogeneous broadening as the center section of the crystal.
+The peak absorption frequency of the waveguide region is $516\thinspace847.2\pm0.1$ GHz and its FWHM length is $2.5\pm0.1$ GHz.
+The maximum absorption frequency of the waveguide has a red shift of 400 MHz compared to that of the two bulk sections and the linewidth is slightly broadened by 500 MHz.